Hurricane Florence Could Flood North Carolina With Fecal Matter From Pig Farms

 But there are people in the pork industry who insist that the lagoon system can withstand floods but only if flood waters rise to a certain point.

-Andy Curliss, the CEO of the North Carolina Pork Council has said that the lagoons can deal with up to 25 inches of rain.
+Andy Curliss, the CEO of the North Carolina Pork Council, has said that the lagoons can deal with up to 25 inches of rain.
 Any more than that is a cause for concern, he told Bloomberg.

 As Quartz notes, weather forecasts from Accuweather predict that certain parts of North Carolina will receive 40 inches of rain courtesy of Florence.

 Pig farmers were warned about the impact that Hurricane Florence could have.
-AgWeb, an online resource for farmers urged them to get prepared in an article published on September 10.
+AgWeb, an online resource for farmers, urged them to get prepared in an article published on September 10.
 The article cites an interview with meteorologist Brad Rippey who likened Florence’s potential impact with the damage Hurricane Floyd did in 1999.

 He expects that Florence will hit the same parts of North Carolina as Floyd and will likely have a similar effect on pig farms.